 When melanin cells shift closer to the skin’s surface and produce less melanin, or when you quit tanning, and your tan fades, other treatments may be more successful.
 Your tan may appear darker if you have a higher level of melanin in your skin.
 As a result, the laser tattoo removal process may be more difficult to complete since the skin’s pigment may be more difficult to break up.

-Even while professional laser tattoo removal professionals utilise the most up-to-date technology to remove tattoos, which may take four or more sessions to achieve the best results, if your skin is tanned, the laser may be unable to fade the tattoo ink immediately.
+Even while professional laser tattoo removal professionals utilize the most up-to-date technology to remove tattoos, which may take four or more sessions to achieve the best results, if your skin is tanned, the laser may be unable to fade the tattoo ink immediately.

 After A Tattoo Laser Removal Session, How Long Should I Avoid Direct Sunlight And Other Tanning Solutions?